K4ySuh/Kali-AutoBSPWM/README.md

 ## Instructions:
 Make sure you modify the script **setup.sh** before you run it, the part where you have to change and add the name of the wallpaper and colour schema you want is very noticeable, I ensure you.
 You can check the assets folder to see which ones are available!
+- To make changes on your polybar schema, just left click on the palette icon for colurs and right click for styles.

 ## How to change Colour Schema
 We'll rely on pywal feature.
 In order to change colour schema and get it auto-generated for the background you want you'll have to do as follows: